-Artist: Garry Winogrand (American, 19281984)
+Artist: Garry Winogrand (American, 1928–1984)

 Credit Line: Purchase, The Horace W. Goldsmith Foundation Gift, 1992

-El Morocco was one of New York's hottest nightclubs in the 1950sa perfect site for Garry Winogrand to test his talents as a street-smart photographer working for Harper's Bazaar, Collier's, Pageant, and Sports Illustrated.
+El Morocco was one of New York's hottest nightclubs in the 1950s—a perfect site for Garry Winogrand to test his talents as a street-smart photographer working for "Harper's Bazaar," "Collier's," "Pageant," and "Sports Illustrated."
 Like his earlier pictures of the prizefighter Floyd Patterson in the ring, this photograph of a couple dancing explodes the idea of the snapshot.
 Focusing on his subjects' telling responses (here the face and hands revealing a ferocious animal spirit), Winogrand introduced a new, exceedingly confrontational style of 35mm photography.
 Direct, invasive, yet intuitively choreographed, this approach soon placed the artist alongside Robert Frank as one of the preeminent street photographers of the day.